 The most important thing to know is that how you handle a residential fire depends on the type of fire it is!

 For example, putting out small grease fires is done very differently than extinguishing a fire in the clothes dryer.

 In a house fire, a fire extinguisher usually is sufficient for containing the blaze.

 Yet if you’re in a situation like the one we described in the intro and you or your senior parent don’t have a fire extinguisher for home use then you must be ready to try something else.

-*NOTE: Should you not want to combat an active fire yourself, that’s perfectly fine.
-We’d recommend calling 911 and alerting the emergency responder that there’s a fire at your senior parent’s home.
+In any case, we’d recommend calling 911 and alerting the emergency responder that there’s a fire at your senior parent’s home.
 They will send firefighters to the property immediately.

 If you do want to put out the fire on your own, here are your options.

 For smaller, localized fires in one room, you can choke out the fire’s oxygen with a heavy blanket.

 Since fires can’t grow without oxygen, the blanket is a useful control measure.
 That said, this option is only sufficient if the blanket you have is larger than the fire itself.